isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

  4. Add your Paragraph migration to the list of dependencies at the end of the file.

+Continuing with the example section `migrate_plus.migration.foia_requests_va.yml`, let's look at how that section would be added and processed in the `foia_agency_report` migration.

+#### 1. Add fields in the `source/fields` section

 Step 1 is a little tricky, since you have to find the correct XPath expressions to extract the data from the XML.
+Since the `foia_agency_report` migration includes both component specific data and agency overall data, you will likely have to add both overall data and references to component data as sources in the `foia_agency_report` migration.

 The "overall" fields are closely related to the corresponding per-component fields.
 For example, `migrate_plus.migration.foia_requests_va.yml` includes the following:

 ```
 source: